j-chiesa/azure-lyft-data-lakehouse-pipeline/README.md

 <br>

 ### Azure Data Lake Storage Gen2
-For an overview of Delta Lake and access to all files, please see the [azure-data-lake](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-data-lake) directory.
+For an overview of Delta Lake and access to all files, please see the [Azure Data Lake](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-data-lake) directory.

 <img src="./images/azure-data-lake.gif" alt="Azure Data Lake" width="100%">

 <br>

 ### Azure Databricks
 The Databricks notebooks contain data transformation processes implemented using PySpark.
-To view the Databricks notebooks, please go to the [azure-databricks](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-databricks) directory.
+To view the Databricks notebooks, please go to the [Azure Databricks](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-databricks) directory.

 <img src="./images/azure-databricks.gif" alt="Azure Databricks" width="100%">

 <br>

 ### Azure Synapse Analytics
 In the Synapse Analytics section, a lakehouse was created utilizing all the Delta Lakes, establishing three serverless SQL pools, one for each layer: Bronze, Silver, and Gold.
-For detailed queries related to creating the tables, please refer to the [azure-synapse-analytics](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-data-factory) directory.
+For detailed queries related to creating the views, please refer to the [Azure Synapse Analytics](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-synapse-analytics) directory.

 <img src="./images/azure-synapse-analytics.gif" alt="Azure Synapse Analytics" width="100%">

 <br>

 ### Power BI
 A Power BI report was created to display data from the Gold layer, retrieved in import mode from Azure Synapse Analytics.
-To download the report, please visit the [power-bi](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/power-bi) directory.
-Due to GitHub's size constraint, the available data only goes up to July 2024.
+To download the report, please visit the [Power BI](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/power-bi) directory.
+Due to GitHub's size constraints, the uploaded Power BI file includes only data for August 2024.

 <img src="./images/power-bi.gif" alt="Power BI" width="100%">